corinnaerin/dev-process-manager/README.md

 If the base command is `node` or `npm`, `nvm` will be invoked automatically in the working directory of the command.
 This means
 `nvm` will attempt to determine the `node` version from any `.nvmrc` files in the directory tree and/or however you have nvm configured.
-If there is no available `.nvmrc` for the command you're trying to configure, or you can't set the working directory to the location of it, you can use `options.nvm` to manually specify the version, which can be any valid `nvm` version string
+If there is no available `.nvmrc` for the command you're trying to configure, or you can't set the working directory to the location of it, you can use `options.nvm` to manually specify the version, which can be any valid `nvm` version string.
+**Note that if you are explicitly adding a version of node to the beginning of your `$PATH` in your shell startup script, that will take precedence over this and potentially cause problems.
+You can easily fix this by adding your preferred default node to the _end_ of your $PATH instead.**

 ## Configuring aliases & workflows